LopezLuo/F-23A-Spectre-Mod/README.md

 ## Installation

-1. Download the latest release at [this link (TODO: Change to the release link)](https://google.com) select **assets** -> F-23A.zip
+1. Download the latest release at [this link](https://github.com/ThunderStruck-Simulations/F-23A-Spectre-Mod/releases) -> F-23A.7z
-2. Open the zip and select the F-23A folder for copying or moving.
+2. Open the 7zip and select the F-23A folder for copying or moving.
 3. Navigate to `C:\Users\%username%\Saved Games\DCS` (username is your Windows username and DCS can be DCS.openbeta).
 Create the folders `Mods\Aircraft` and paste in the F-23A folder.
 4. Open DCS and enjoy the mod!

-## FAQ TODO: Update faq.
+## FAQ
 **Q: Will the mod be stand alone?**
 A: Not at the moment.
 Currently, you will need at least the F-15C or FC3/FC2024.